International

 loans for private capital investment if new owners are created

-xxxxxOnce we
+xxxxxOnce

-capital investment, it becomes easily comprehensible that
+for public capital investment, it becomes easily comprehensible

-can also be used for private capital investment.
+– can also be used for private capital investment.

 In both cases, public and private, repayable, cancellable

-interest-free money/credit is used to create productive capital.
+interest-free money/credit is used to create productive

-is not just non-inflationary but counter-inflationary
+investment is not just non-inflationary but counter-inflationary

 (9).
 Yet – it might be asked